Car Accident Attorney New York

 When it comes to the practice of personal injury law, Barket Epstein Kearon Aldea & LoTurco, LLP is unique in that our partners and attorneys include proven leaders in all areas and aspects of the legal field.
 This includes former judges and prosecutors, renowned criminal defense trial lawyers, seasoned litigators, professors, and educators.
 We are true thought leaders, known for our experience, credentials, and results.
 Using our collective 200+ years of experience, we are able to achieve favorable results for victims of car accidents throughout the tri-state area.

-Contact our offices at (888) 779-0267 for a free, confidential consultation with one of New York’s most respected law firms.
+Contact our New York car accident lawyers at (888) 779-0267 for a free, confidential consultation with one of New York’s most respected law firms.

 Why Barket Epstein for Your Car Accident Claim?